Top 26 Employee Retention Strategies for the “New” Work World!

-So, employee retention is the effort taken by an organisation to hold on to their employees.
-Moreover, a low or high employee retention directly impacts the company's employee turnover.
+In simple words, employee retention is the effort taken by an organization to hold on to its most prized asset - the employees!
+Moreover, a low or high employee retention rate directly impacts the company's overall business.

-Knowing and managing your company’s employee turnover rate is essential if you want to stay in business for the long haul.
-If your turnover rate is higher than the average for your industry, it’s impossible to establish a positive atmosphere in the office.
+It is also essential to know and manage your company's employee turnover rate if you want to stay in business for the long haul.

-Therefore, to manage and avoid high employee turnover, retaining key employees becomes important.
+Consequently, to manage and avoid high turnover, retaining key employees becomes a crucial element.

 Herzberg’s Two-Factor Theory